vitiral/artifact/book/src/ExampleFile.md

 # TST-definition
-TST artifacts are used to document test design and are the only way that an artifact can be considered "tested" (besides the `done` field).
+TST artifacts (and subartifacts) are used to document test design and are the only way that an artifact can be considered "tested" (besides the `done` field).

 Artifact makes it easy to track the "progress" of your application because `art ls` (and the web-ui) gives you easy to easy to read completion and tested percentages for all your artifacts based on which ones are implemented in source code (more on that later).

+# SPC-implementing
+Artifacts are implemented by putting links anywhere your source code, i.e.
+`#SPC-name`.
+There are also subartifacts, i.e. `#SPC-name.sub`.

+Subartifacts are defined by putting `[[.subart]]` anywhere in the text.
+These artifacts are used to break down how to implement an artifact in pieces which should then be linked in code.

+Unit tests can be specified by using `[[.tst-name]]`.
+These kind of subarts contribute to an artifact's `tst%`.